ibm-cloud-docs/sap/sap-data-intelligence-provision-redhat-openshift-install-data-intelligence.md

 # Preparing and Installing SAP Data Intelligence
 {: #rhos-di-dataintelligence}

-In the previous chapter we have created a {{site.data.keyword.openshiftshort}} cluster and prepared the jump host.
+In the previous chapter we have created {{site.data.keyword.openshiftshort}} cluster and prepared the jump host.
 The next steps cater to the preparation of the cluster to be ready for the SAP Data Intelligence installation.

 The instructions for implementing SAP Data Intelligence on the {{site.data.keyword.openshiftshort}} cluster follow the Red hat article (RHA) [SAP Data Intelligence 3 on OpenShift Container Platform 4](https://access.redhat.com/articles/5100521){: external} starting from [**3.3.
 OCP Post Installation Steps**](https://access.redhat.com/articles/5100521#ocp-post-installation){: external}, because in this scenario {{site.data.keyword.openshiftshort}} 4.8.x already has been provisioned.

 ## Setting the `sdi` role for the worker nodes for SAP Data Intelligence
 {: #rhos-di-label-nodes}

 According to section [3.3.4.1.
 Label the compute nodes for SAP Data Intelligence](https://access.redhat.com/articles/5100521#ocp-post-label-nodes){: external} in the RHA, set the `sdi` role for the worker nodes that will be considered by Red Hat's SDI observer.
 See below the parameter `SDI_NODE_SELECTOR` in the SDI observers's installation script.

-1. Determine the nodes' names.
+1. Determine the nodes names.

     ```
     oc get nodes